selwynpolit/d9book/book/redirects.md

 # Redirects
 ![views](https://api.visitor.plantree.me/visitor-badge/pv?label=views&color=informational&namespace=d9book&key=redirects.md)

-## Redirect to an internal url
+## Redirect to an internal URL

-In a controller when we return a RedirectResponse instead of a render array, Symfony redirects to the URL specified in the RedirectResponse.
+In a controller, when we return a RedirectResponse instead of a render array, Symfony redirects to the URL specified in the RedirectResponse.

 For example: